Research, Advocacy, and Policy (RAP) Series

 In this conference, a resident selects a basic science article that illustrates a fundamental advance and has translational implications.
 He or she prepares a seminar designed to teach broadly about the topic as well as focus on the article or articles distributed in advance.
 One or two experts from the Boston area are selected by the presenter and invited to sit in and contribute to the discussion.
 Examples of recent topics include: highly specific new anesthetics, pitfalls in analysis of genomic data, auto-inflammation from escaped DNA, genomic screening for autism, microRNAs, diabetic autoimmunity, peptidomimetics, long QT syndrome, use of gene expression in new drug discovery, gene editing, and the molecular basis of gastrointestinal development.
 This conference occurs every other month.

 Clinical Science Journal Club

-Similar to the Basic Science Journal Club, the Clinical Science Journal Club is a monthly conference, moderated by a resident who selects and presents a clinically based research article with support from specific faculty.
+Similar to the Basic Science Journal Club, the Clinical Science Journal Club is a conference that occurs every other month, and is moderated by a resident who selects and presents a clinically based research article with support from specific faculty.
 He or she prepares a seminar on the topic designed to foster a larger discussion of evidence-based clinical decision making.
 Besides discussing the clinical material, each session focuses on a specific biostatistics topic.
 Examples of recent topics include: a new targeted therapy for specific cystic fibrosis gene mutations, acyclovir after neonatal herpes, and screening for neuroblastoma.